-Here you will find beautiful artificial reefs, natural rocks and coral reefs, which offer scuba divers miles of great diving areas to explore.
-The artificial reefs consist of planned wrecks, where you will find an abundance of all types of marine life close to shore for scuba divers and snorkels to venture in.
-With over 75 diveable wrecks, Miami Beach is truly is South Florida’s treasure and a scuba divers paradise.
+Miami Beach Treasure Dives: You will find beautiful artificial reefs, natural rocks, and coral reefs, which offer scuba divers miles of significant diving areas to explore.
+The artificial reefs consist of planned wrecks, where you will find abundant marine life close to shore for scuba divers and snorkels to venture in.
+With over 75 diveable wrecks, Miami Beach is South Florida’s treasure and a scuba divers’ paradise.

-Here are a just a few places down under you will want to check out:
+Here are just a few places down under you will want to check out:

-Army Tanks – Two 40-ton Vietnam era combat army tanks sunk August, 1994 in about 50′ of water.
-Great place to find fish, lobster and moray eels.
+Army Tanks – Two 40-ton Vietnam-era combat army tanks sunk in August 1994 in about 50′ of water.
+Great place to find fish, lobster, and moray eels.

 Belcher Barge – A 185′ steel barge sunk in November 1985 in the Key Biscayne area.
 You can explore the inside of the wreck as well.
-To the South, about 100 feet you will find the Belzona II.
-South and then east of the Belzona II is the Belzona I and III.
+To the South, about 100 feet, you will find the Belzona II.
+South and east of the Belzona II are the Belzona I and III.

-Darrel’s Ledge – Two section reef with beautiful fish to view.
+Darrel’s Ledge – A two-section reef with beautiful fish to view.

-The Deep Freeze– A 210′ freighter sunk in October 1976 and is located in 135′ of water.
+The Deep Freeze– A 210′ freighter sunk in October 1976, located in 135′ of water.
 Recommended for experienced divers and spear fishermen.

 Emerald Reef – Miami’s largest natural reef.
-Good place to find lobster.
-Speaking of which Lobster season is in full gear and runs through March 2010.
+A good place to find lobster.
+Speaking of which, the Lobster season is in full gear and runs through March 2010.